 Can Alcoholism Be Cured?

 Alcoholism is a complex disease that takes hard work and dedication in order to recover.
-There is no “cure” per-say for alcoholism however there are many things people can do to recover and maintain their sobriety.
-For example, so people enter treatment centers while others join support groups to gain the tools necessary to cope and move forward from their alcoholism.
+There is no cure for alcoholism; however, there are many things people can do to recover and maintain their sobriety.
+For example, some people enter treatment centers while others join support groups to gain the tools necessary to cope with and manage their alcoholism.